hotschedules/gettingstarted/docs/rbc-cli.md

 #### list-apps

 This command lists all the apps that you can see in your specified environment that are currently deployed in the cloud.
+If the -g flag is specified, the command lists all the global apps available for your to install.

 ##### Signature

 ```
-> app-tools list-apps [env-options]
+> app-tools list-apps -g [env-options]
 ```

 ##### Arguments